creationix/uscript/README.md

 - DO [num] [expression]* - create a block of multiple expressions
 - FOR [variable] [expression] [expression] [expression] - Iterate variable from first expression to second expression evaluating third expression every time.
+- WAIT [expression] - Block until an expression is true.
+Returns expression.

 ## Logic